townxelliot/zerocity-gazetteer/src/introduction.md

 Thanks to the Artefact gaming group for playtesting the *Nectar for the Sigilant* adventure: Andy Brissenden, Nick Fine, Steve Kissane and Brandon Williams.

-Thanks to Joel and Jono for playtesting *Crystals of Doom* in its early 13th Age incarnation; and to Nick Fine, Steve Kissane, Paul Rickard and Steve Donaldspon for testing the Troika! version.
+Thanks to Joel and Jono for playtesting *Crystals of Doom* in its early 13th Age incarnation; and to Nick Fine, Steve Kissane, Paul Rickard and Steve Donaldson for testing the Troika! version.